ejangi/ejangi.com/content/projects/talend-data-integration.md

 breakdown: ["Business Analysis:35", "Project Management:35", "Development:30"]
 ---

+Rather than build all of this integration into Salesforce itself (and potentially cause perfomance issues and technical debt), SU QLD decided to seek out a Data Integration Middleware solution.

-Using Talend, the organisation is now equipped to quickly create data integrations between systems.
+Using Talend, the organisation is now equipped to quickly create data integrations between any of its systems.

 {{< figure src="/images/talend-mobile-messages.png" title="Talend Data Integration Studio" >}}

-SU QLD needed a Data Integration Middleware product to ensure that Salesforce had a more complete picture of each person's involvement with the organisation.